Proti, Serres

 Proti (Πρώτη) is a village and a former municipality in the Serres regional unit, Greece.
 Since the 2011 local government reform it is part of the municipality Amphipoli, of which it is a municipal unit.
 The municipal unit has an area of 79.241 km2.
-The population of the municipal unit was 2,044 at the 2011 census.
+The population of the municipal unit was 1,546 at the 2021 census.

-Near Proti has been found an archaeological site that is probably identified with the Roman station of Egnatia Domeros.
+Near Proti has been found an archaeological site that is probably identified with the Roman station of via Egnatia Domeros.
 From here comes also various ancient inscriptions, among which a Latin inscription that mentions the inhabitants of two ancient settlements (i.e. "Montani" and "Suritani").